staiyeba/documentation/Editable-mode.rst

     conan install -if build . -pr <conan_profile> (-o options like platform=nano etc) conan build -bf build .

-- ###### building small changes once the first build is done Once IncludeOS is buildt by the conan build command you simply have to make sure to issue a make command in the build location
+*Building small changes once the first build is done*

+Once IncludeOS is built by the conan build command you simply have to make sure to issue a make command in the build location

 ::